vaystays/api/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the reservatoion to retrieve
+ID | The ID of the reservation to retrieve

 ## Update Reservation